Jolon, California

 The origins of Jolon date to 1771, when the Spanish established Mission San Antonio de Padua, under the command of Saint Junípero Serra.
 The town was officially founded by Californios in 1849, when Antonio Ramírez built an inn as a stop on El Camino Real.

-Today, most of Jolon is occupied by Fort Hunter Liggett, an army installation.
+Name

+The name Xolon means "valley of dead trees" in the Salinan language.

 History

-Prior to the arrival of Europeans, the area was inhabited by the Salinan nation of Indigenous Californians.
+Before European contact, the Salinan people lived in the region.

 Spanish period

-The famed Portolá expedition, led by Gaspar de Portolá, camped on the San Antonio River near modern-day Jolon on September 24, 1769, having crossed the Santa Lucia Range from the coast.
+The Spanish Portolá expedition, led by Gaspar de Portolá, camped on the San Antonio River near modern-day Jolon on September 24, 1769, having crossed the Santa Lucia Range from the coast.
 The party continued north through Jolon Valley.

 Mission San Antonio de Padua was established two years later in 1771, under the direction of Junípero Serra, head of the mission system in California.

+When the mission lands were secularized, the lands of the Mission San Antonio de Padua were by law intended to be granted to the indigenous people.
+In practice, that rarely occurred.
+The mission lands were divided into several land grants in the Jolon area: